Bellfalasch/Bobby-CMS/README.md

 Our menu system
 ----------------
 Our menu system is far from done.
-You do need to edit the `_header.php` and adding the `li a` for each link.
-But I have at this moment at least eased the burden a bit with writing the `active`-class on the specific page you're actually visiting at the moment.
+You do need to edit the `_header.php` and add the `li a` for each link.
+But I have at this moment at least eased the burden a bit by writing the `active`-class on the specific page you're actually visiting.
 It depends on two functions - at the moment placed just before the menu.

 **isActiveOn** - This checks if the current file is the same as the menu you're printing, or if it is the child of it (using the `parent.php` + `parent-child.php` naming convention).
 This function is the main function for the menu.
 The submenu use this to show the correct submenu depending on the selected item in the main menu.